 Residual college entrance exams taken on other college campuses will not be accepted for admission.

 New students to Arkansas Tech University must submit an application for admission, college entrance exam scores, an official record documenting completion of secondary requirements, and proof of immunization documenting 2 MMR vaccinations.
 If you have concurrent college credit, an official transcript from that institution is required.
 For Advanced Placement (AP), College Level Examination Program (CLEP), or International Baccalaureate (IB) credit, original score reports or copies embossed by your high school will need to be submitted prior to credit being awarded.
 A minimum criterion for exam scores and grade point average for unconditional admission is listed below:

-- Composite ACT score of 19 or above, composite SAT score of 990 or above on the RSAT scale of 1600 or a composite SAT score of 1330 on the former SAT exam with a scale of 2400, or a composite Next Generation ACCUPLACER score of 246.
+- Composite ACT score of 19 or above, composite SAT score of 1010 or above on the RSAT scale of 1600 or a composite SAT score of 1330 on the former SAT exam with a scale of 2400, or a composite Next Generation ACCUPLACER score of 246.
 Note: The ACT Writing exam is not required for admission purposes but is required for Education majors.

 A minimum of twenty-two earned core course credits is required, from grades nine through twelve, for admission purposes.
 Two additional units of foreign language are recommended for college preparation.
 Asterisks indicate core courses required by Act 1290 for unconditional admission.